ome/bio-formats-documentation/sphinx/developers/external-readers.rst

 ---------------------------------------

-Developing an external reader means taking complete ownership and responsibility for the development, maintenance, testing, and distribution of the reader.
+Developing an external reader means taking complete ownership and responsibility for the development, maintenance, testing, and distribution of the reader and its dependencies.
 The OME team will not review code, fix issues, or otherwise participate in the development or release process.
 As a result, it is very important to have a maintenance and testing plan that includes: